Key Facts on Abortion in the United States

 - Studies on procedural abortions, which include aspiration and D&E, have also found that they are very safe.
 Research on aspiration abortions, the most common procedural method, have found the rate of major complications of less than 1%.

-There are two major data sources on abortion incidence and the characteristics of people who obtain abortions in the U.S: the Centers for Disease Control and Prevention (CDC) and the Guttmacher Institute.
+There are three major data sources on abortion incidence and the characteristics of people who obtain abortions in the U.S: the Centers for Disease Control and Prevention (CDC), the Guttmacher Institute, and most recently, the Society of Family Planning’s (SFP) #WeCount project.

 The federal CDC Abortion Surveillance System requests data from the central health agencies of the 50 states, DC, and New York City to document the number and characteristics of women obtaining abortions.
 Most states collect data from facilities where abortions are provided about the clinicians providing abortions, demographic characteristics of patients, gestational age, and type of abortion procedure.
 Reporting these data to the CDC is voluntary and not all states participate in the surveillance system.
 Notably, California, Maryland, and New Hampshire have not reported data on abortions to the CDC system for years.
 CDC publishes available data from the surveillance system annually.

 The CDC and Guttmacher data differ in terms of methods, timeframe, and completeness, but both show similar trends in abortion rates over the past decade.
-One notable difference is that Guttmacher’s study includes data from California, Maryland, and New Hampshire, which explains at least in part the higher number of abortions in their data.
+One notable difference is that Guttmacher’s study includes continuous reporting from California, D.C., Maryland, and New Hampshire, which explains at least in part the higher number of abortions in their data.

-This report uses data from both the CDC and Guttmacher as well as other research organizations.
+This KFF report uses data from the CDC, Guttmacher, and SFP as well as other research organizations.

-For most of the past decade, there was a steady decline in abortion rates nationally, but there has been a slight increase in recent years.
+For most of the past decade, there was a steady decline in abortion rates nationally, but there was a slight increase in the years just before the Dobbs ruling.

-While most attribute the long-term decline in abortion rates to increased use of more effective methods of contraception, several states had reduced access to low- or no-cost contraceptive care as a result of reductions in the Title X network under the Trump Administration, which may have contributed to the recent rise in abortions.
+While most attribute the long-term decline in abortion rates to increased use of more effective methods of contraception, several states had reduced access to low- or no-cost contraceptive care as a result of reductions in the Title X network under the Trump Administration, which may have contributed to the slight rise in abortions prior to the Dobbs ruling.
 Other factors that may have contributed to the increase could include greater coverage under Medicaid that subsequently made abortions more affordable in some states and broader financial support from abortion funds to help individuals pay for the costs of abortion care.

 National averages can mask local and more granular differences.
 Lower state-level abortion rates do not reflect less need.
 Some of the variation has been due to the wide differences in state policies, with some states historically placing restrictions on abortion that make access and availability to nearly out of reach and, on the other side, some states enshrining protections in state Constitutions and legislation.

-- The abortion rate (per 1,000 women aged 15-44) ranges from 0.1 in Missouri to 48.9 in the District of Columbia (DC).
-Trends also vary between states.
+- In 2020, the abortion rate (per 1,000 women ages 15-44) ranged from 0.1 in Missouri to 48.9 in the District of Columbia (DC).
+Trends also varied between states.
 While the national rate of abortion increased between 2017 and 2019, some states saw declines, with particularly sharp drops in states where heavy restrictions were put into place.

 (Back to top)

-Women across a range of age groups, socioeconomic status, and racial and ethnic backgrounds obtain abortions, but the majority are obtained by women who are in their twenties, low-income, and women of color.
+In 2020, women across a range of age groups, socioeconomic status, and racial and ethnic backgrounds obtained abortions, but the majority were obtained by women who were in their twenties, low-income, and women of color.

-- Women in their 20s account for more than half (60%) of abortions.
-A quarter are among women in their 30s, and a small share are among women in their 40s (3%) and teens (12%).
+- Women in their twenties accounted for more than half (57%) of abortions.
+Nearly one-third (30%) were among women in their thirties and a small share were among women in their 40s (4%) and teens (9%).

 - More than half of abortions were among women of color.
-While White women comprised 39% of abortion recipients, 28% were provided to Black women, 25% to Hispanic women, and 6% were among Asian/Pacific Islander women.
+Black women comprised 39% of abortion recipients, 33% were provided to White women, 21% to Hispanic women, and 7% were among women of other races/ethnicities.

-- Many women who seek abortions have children.
-Nearly six in 10 (59%) abortion patients in 2014 had at least one previous birth.
+- Many women who sought abortions have children.
+Nearly six in 10 (61%) abortion patients in 2020 had at least one previous birth.

 (Back to top)

-Guttmacher Institute estimated that 95% of abortions were provided at clinics and just 5% were provided in doctors’ offices or hospitals in 2017.
-While some of these clinics provide abortions in addition to other sexual and reproductive health services like contraception, most clinics are specialized in providing abortion services, solely.
+Guttmacher Institute estimated that 96% of abortions were provided at clinics and just 4% were provided in doctors’ offices or hospitals in 2020.
+Most clinic-based abortions were provided at clinics that specialize in providing abortion care, but many were provided at clinics that offer a wide range of other sexual and reproductive health services like contraception and STI care.
 Most abortions are provided by physicians.
 However, in 19 states and D.C., Advanced Practice Clinicians (APCs) such as Nurse Practitioners and midwives may provide medication abortions.
 Conversely, 31 states prohibit clinicians other than physicians from providing abortion care.

 Telehealth has grown as a delivery mechanism for abortion services.

 - However, even in some of the states that have not banned abortion altogether, telehealth may not be available.
-Many states have established restrictions that limit the application of telehealth abortions by either requiring abortion patients to take the pills at a physical clinic, require ultrasounds for all abortions, set their own policies regarding the dispensing of the medications used for abortion care, or directly ban the use of telehealth for abortion care.
+Many states had established restrictions prior to the Dobbs ruling that limit the use of telehealth abortions by either requiring abortion patients to take the pills at a physical clinic, require ultrasounds for all abortions, set their own policies regarding the dispensing of the medications used for abortion care, or directly ban the use of telehealth for abortion care.
+As of November 2022, of the 33 states that have not banned abortion, eight had at least one of these restrictions, effectively prohibiting telehealth for medication abortion.

 Self-managed abortions are provided without a clinician visit.